 Watson Consoles is committed to providing solutions that are safe, functional and promote a focused and healthful workplace.
 We are guided by rigorous standards and audited by third-party experts.

-Mercury is the only console on the market to achieve a UL 962 listing as a complete assembly.
+Mercury is the only console on the market that is ETL tested and listed meeting the ANSI-BIFMA standard for UL 962 listing as a complete assembly.
 This premier standard verifies that Mercury meets multiple safety requirements for stability and mechanical strength; fire resistance; and power, lighting and electrical safety.

 And, all Watson consoles are made right here, in Poulsbo, WA, which provides us the highest level of quality control.
 Learn more about the advantages, to us and to you, when manufacturing and sourcing materials domestically.